Best Fukuoka Itinerary for 2-5 Days (+ Tips Before You Visit)

 Noon (2-4 hours)

-2. Shingu Beach: Located along the same coast are beaches you can explore.
-I went to Shingu and Nata beach.
+Located along the same coast are beaches you can explore right after.

-3. Shimonofu Shingu Shrine: I chanced upon this shrine while walking to Shingu beach.
+I chanced upon this shrine while walking to Shingu beach.

-A small shrine, but open and surrounded by all forest:
+A small shrine, but open and surrounded by all forest.

 Morning to Afternoon